4cecoder/simpler-awk/README.md

 # Simpler Awk
 ### Is awk simple?
-Possibly this guide could make learning awk simple?
+this guide could Possibly  make learning awk simple

 Ha-ha, you should decide this after you read this guide.